Alexander-M-Dickerson/TRACE-corporate-bond-processing/TRACE/README.md

 as well as Bai, Bali, and Wen (2019).
 The script effectively handles Cancellation, Correction, Reversal, and Double entries in the daily data.
 Moreover, it is designed to cater to both pre and post the 2012/02/06 change in the Trace System.
 Thereafter, several scripts are available to create the monthly bond-level panel which variables included such as bond returns, credit spreads and others.
+We strongly recomend you use the pre-processed data by the WRDS data science team available here: https://wrds-www.wharton.upenn.edu/pages/get-data/wrds-bond-returns/wrds-bond-returns/ and use this repository to complement their data offering with liquidity metrics and credit spreads.

 ## Requirements